onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 What is experience itself?
 What are we as a species?
 What is our role in the universe?

+life is an infinite game where the point is to keep playing

 We are all going to - probably - die
 And what do we want to tell the future generations about our current capacity for dreaming and imagination and creativity and values and aspirations